Buffalo '66: Plot

-After bowling, Billy and Layla visit a diner, where Billy encounters the real Wendy Balsam, a woman he used to have a crush on in middle school, who is now happily in a relationship with another man.
+After bowling, Billy and Layla visit a Denny's restaurant, where Billy encounters the real Wendy Balsam, a woman he used to have a crush on in middle school, who is now happily in a relationship with another man.
 Billy leaves Layla alone in the diner after a brief argument, but regretting his outburst, returns and apologizes to her.
-Billy and Layla check into a motel, where Billy and Layla have a deep conversation, and eventually admit that they have fallen in love with each other, and they both go to sleep.
+Billy and Layla check into a motel, where they have a deep conversation, and eventually admit that they have fallen in love with each other, and they both go to sleep.

 A few hours after midnight, Billy is about to leave to exact his revenge on Wood, when Layla awakens.
 Despite Layla's doubts that he will return and proclamation of her love for him, he leaves, lying to her that he will return in a few minutes with hot chocolate for her.
 Shortly after leaving Layla at the motel, Billy calls his best friend Goon (who prefers to be called Rocky) and gives him the combination to his locker.
 Billy then hangs up and finds Scott Wood, now the owner of a topless bar.
 At the bar, he walks over to Wood's table and shoots him before shooting himself.
 His parents are then shown sitting by his grave with his mother more interested in a Buffalo game on the radio than in her own son's death.
 However, this is all shown to be in Billy's head, and he leaves the bar without shooting Wood.
 Billy realizes that in Layla he has found someone who truly loves him.
 After making amends with Goon on a payphone, Billy elatedly buys Layla her hot chocolate and a heart-shaped cookie, and buys another for a man sitting nearby who tells him he has a girlfriend, before returning to Layla at the motel.